Agent-Ebimene/Stephen-king-api/README.md

 In the project directory, you can run:

+### `npm install`

+installs the only package used in the project,react-spinners.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the project and starts it in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\